bjohannsen/spring-boot-actuator-jmx-metrics-exporter/README.md

 }
 ```

 The example will expose metrics 'jmx.myMetric.SomeAttribute' and 'jmx.myMetric.AnotherAttribute'.
+Multiple config files can be specified and will be used in an additive manner.

 #### Composite types